gchq/sleeper/docs/05-ingest.md

 sleeper.table.bulk.import.emr.release.label=emr-6.10.0 # The EMR release label to be used when creating an EMR cluster for bulk importing data using Spark running on EMR.
 This value overrides the default value in the instance properties.
 It can be overridden by a value in the bulk import job specification. sleeper.table.bulk.import.emr.master.x86.instance.types=m5.xlarge # The EC2 instance types to be used for the master node of the EMR cluster.
 This value overrides the default value in the instance properties.
 It can be overridden by a value in the bulk import job specification. sleeper.table.bulk.import.emr.executor.x86.instance.types=m5.4xlarge # The EC2 instance types to be used for the executor nodes of the EMR cluster.
 This value overrides the default value in the instance properties.
-It can be overridden by a value in the bulk import job specification. sleeper.table.bulk.import.emr.executor.initial.instances=2 # The initial number of EC2 instances to be used as executors in the EMR cluster.
+It can be overridden by a value in the bulk import job specification. sleeper.table.bulk.import.emr.executor.initial.instances=2 # The initial number of capacity units to provision as EC2 instances for executors in the EMR cluster.
 This value overrides the default value in the instance properties.
-It can be overridden by a value in the bulk import job specification. sleeper.table.bulk.import.emr.executor.max.instances=10 # The maximum number of EC2 instances to be used as executors in the EMR cluster.
+It can be overridden by a value in the bulk import job specification. sleeper.table.bulk.import.emr.executor.max.instances=10 # The maximum number of capacity units to provision as EC2 instances for executors in the EMR cluster.
 This value overrides the default value in the instance properties.
 It can be overridden by a value in the bulk import job specification.
 ```
 ##### Instance types
 You can define the default instance types that the master node and executor node use with the following architecture-specific